-- Seed production in hybrid rice and vegetables
+Seed production in hybrid rice and vegetables

 Agri-entrepreneurship for scaling-up MLE in vegetables

-Facilitating credit to farmers and agri-entrepreneurs through the IDBI Bank
+Facilitating credit to farmers and Agri-entrepreneurs

 Undertaking pilot projects on new insurance solutions

-- Community-based irrigation projects
+Community-based solar irrigation projects

 Commercial Agriculture by Indian Smallholders.
 P. R. Das Gupta (2017).
 Here is a review of the book in Asian Biotechnology Development Review.
 For order inquiries, please contact the publisher: Maya Publishers Pvt.
 Ltd.